 OpenPGP HTTP Keyserver Protocol (HKP)

-While following the TCP- or HTTP-Stream you can see the mere transfer of an OpenPGP public key:
+While following the TCP- or HTTP-Stream, you can see the mere transfer of an OpenPGP public key:

 HTTPS Reconnect / Session Resumption